ibakurov/restaurantAppWithYelpAPI-RBCInterview/README.md

 # Restaurant App

-This app uses Yelp API to fetch information about near by restaurants, and Core Data to store favorite places persistently.
+This app uses Yelp API to fetch information about nearby restaurants, and Core Data to store favorite places persistently.

 It supports both iPhones and iPads running iOS 10 and higher.
 Written with Swift 4 and xCode 9.